hllcbn/Project-Disaster-Response-Pipeline-Project/README.md

 ## Motivation <a name="Motivation"></a>

-This Project is part of Data Science Nanodegree Program by Udacity.
-The initial dataset contains tweet and messages from real-life disaster.
+This Project is part of Udacity Data Science Nanodegree Program .
+The dataset contains tweet and messages from disaster.
 The goal of the project is to build a Natural Language Processing tool and classify the disaster messages into categories.
 The web app also displays visualizations of the data

 ## Descriptions <a name="Descriptions"></a>
 The Project is divided in the following Sections:

-1.	**ETL Pipeline:**  Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper database structure.
+1.	**ETL Pipeline:**  Data Processing, ETL Pipeline to extract , clean  and save data  in a proper database structure.

 2.	**ML Pipeline:**  Machine Learning Pipeline to train a model able to classify text message in categories.